AdamKyle/flare/resources/info/enchanting/section-1.md

 ## Requirments for enchanting

-You need intelligence for this.
-Your character might want to invest in a fullset of intelligence based gear when enchanting as it gives them more of a bonus.
-If your enchanting with extremly high intelligence, which is greator then the intelligence needed to apply the enchantment, the check will be halfed because of your intelligence.

-Enchanting items that are considered too easy will automatically and always pass. you just wont get the XP.

-> ### ATTN!!
->
-> If the player is enchanting an item with two enchantments and one of those items is well below the characters enchanting level, but the other is not, the character will recive xp for the enchantment above or at their level.
+All you need is the gold, the items and the time to level.
+Enchanting can be an interesting gold sink as more and more enchantments get added to the game.
+Enchantments are meant to be expensive, as they can add significant advantage in overcoming difficult enemies or adventures.

 ## Cost to enchant

+The cost is the enchantment cost + half the original cost of the already attached enchantment.

+That is, if you have an item with one enchantment and you want to replace it, it will be:

-The cost of the enchanting is the cost of the enchantment its self plus the cost to remove any previous enchantments + 10% for "materials".
+The cost of the enchantment you want (ie, 1000) + half the cost of the enchantment to be replaced (ie, 500) for a total of 1500.

-Enchanting is not cheap and should be considered like a gold sink.
-Enchantments can start at as little as 1000 gold and go up to 2 billion, the games maximum gold cap for a character.

 Enchanted items cannot be sold via the shop.
-They can be destroyed and traded as well as sold on the market board.
+They can be destroyed and traded as well as sold on the [market]() board.
 This provides a great way for the player to make some money.

 ## Double enchanting with faliure